 In the USA I did a cross country drive from Omaha Nebraska down the east coast via Miami & Fort Lauderdale, to Key West and then back up through the deep south, visiting such gems as Padukah in Kentucky, Nashville Tennessee and the Jack Daniels Distillery and driving through Bill Clinton country in Arkansas, where the roads were HORRENDOUS!
 Also skiied in Colorado at Loveland and Keystone where with the combined temperature and wind chill factor is was -40 degrees.
 Not ideal for a South African…

 I did a stint in Greece with some friends on the island of Kefalonia where ‘Captain Corellis Mandolin’ was filmed years later.
-Afterwards I travelled around Turkey with my housemate for a month, starting in Istanbul and doing a round trip on the Fez Bus to Canakkale, Izmir, Selcuk, Ephesus, Kusadasi, Bodrum, Marmaris, Fethiye, Kas (where I bought the most beautiful Turkish carpet) Antalya, Konya, Cappadocia, Ankara and back to Istanbul.
+Afterwards I travelled around Turkey with my housemate for a month, starting in Istanbul and doing a round trip on the Fez Bus to Canakkale, Izmir, Selcuk, Ephesus, Kusadasi, Bodrum, Marmaris, Fethiye, Kas (where I bought the most beautiful Turkish carpet, which I treasure today still) Antalya, Konya, Cappadocia, Ankara and back to Istanbul.
 All along the route we stayed in different types of accommodation – tree houses in the forests of Olympus, huts on the beach in Marmaris, caves in Goreme and backpacker hostels in some of the small cities – this made the experience very authentic and hugely unforgettable.

 Other African countries include Mozambique and Zimbabwe –